 Malta Citizenship by Investment

-Malta is the only EU country offering active citizenship by investment programme, known as Malta Citizenship by Naturalisation for Exceptional Services by Direct Investment.
-This programme requires a period of residency, making it somewhat distinct from the straightforward CBI programmes such as those in the Caribbean — Antigua and Barbuda, Dominica, Grenada, Saint Kitts and Nevis and Saint Lucia.
-It is considerably more expensive than such programmes.
-Below, we explain the basics of the CBI programme in Malta, as well as alternative methods of obtaining Maltese citizenship.
+Malta citizenship by investment is the only active CBI programme in European Union, known as Malta Citizenship by Naturalisation for Exceptional Services by Direct Investment.
+This programme requires a period of residency, making it somewhat distinct from the straightforward Caribbean CBI programmes such as Antigua and Barbuda, Dominica, Grenada, Saint Kitts and Nevis and Saint Lucia.
+It is also considerably more expensive than such programmes.
+Below, we explain the basics of citizenship by investment in Malta, as well as alternative methods of obtaining Maltese citizenship.

-- Malta is member of the European Union and so citizenship comes with all the rights and benefits that EU members enjoy such as: freedom of travel and residence; the ability to work throughout the EU; and visa-free or visa-on-arrival access to over 170 countries and territories including the Schengen area, UK, India, Russia and Brazil
+Malta is a member of the European Union, so citizenship comes with all the rights and benefits that EU members enjoy, such as freedom of travel and residence and the ability to work throughout the EU.
+Some of the important reasons why choose Malta are:

 Is Dual Citizenship Allowed in Malta?